The myth of the echo chamber

 People who have more than one source of political information are far more likely to act to avoid echo chambers.

 They encounter different perspectives, they verify information and they sometimes change their minds.
 Even people who are not interested in politics are likely to do things that help them avoid echo chambers as long as they have a diverse media diet.

 Fact-checking is crucial

-We fret about polarization, but in fact those who are politically interested are more likely to have encountered different opinions, checked facts and changed their minds about a political issue after searching for more information.
+We fret about polarisation, but in fact those who are politically interested are more likely to have encountered different opinions, checked facts and changed their minds about a political issue after searching for more information.

 This means that most people are already on the right track for avoiding echo chambers.
-It also means that media literacy programs that emphasize incorporating multiple sources into your daily routines, and fact-checking, are crucial.
+It also means that media literacy programs that emphasise incorporating multiple sources into your daily routines, and fact-checking, are crucial.

 Social media platforms also have an important role to play.